amjha/mathmats/docs/README.md

 ```

 ## Contribution
-- Fork repo and clone locally to your workstation
+- Fork repo and clone it locally to your workstation
-- Add issues reference in PRs and summarize changes
+- Add issues reference in PRs and summarize all changes
-- Ensure all test cases successfully runs before submitting PR
+- Ensure all test cases run successfully before submitting PR
-- Fork repo and submit PR to the `amjha/mathmats` master
+- Submit PR to the `amjha/mathmats` master branch